Oh no! We found a seal and lots of birds but no whales – everyone can return for free for 3 years!

-There was a chill wind in coming from the north as we set our from Reykjavik on our beautiful ship, the Amelia Rose.
+There was a chill wind coming from the north as we set our from Reykjavik on our beautiful ship, the Amelia Rose.
 We were looking for the whales and other marine mammals that frequent Faxafloi here in Iceland.
-Most commonly we find minke whales, humpback whales, white beaked dolphins and harbour porpoises, but we never really know what we will come across, we have seen seals, basking sharks, blue whales, pilot whales, killer whales (orca), and even a walrus in the last 12 months!
+Most commonly we find minke whales, humpback whales, white-beaked dolphins, and harbor porpoises, but we never really know what we will come across, we have seen seals, basking sharks, blue whales, pilot whales, killer whales (orca), and even a walrus in the last 12 months!

-In the distance we could see loads of birds across a huge area, so we headed towards it, and keep a good look out in every direction for sight of a fin or a blow that would tell us a whale was there.
-Unfortunately despite over an hour of searching we didn’t find any cetaceans.
-Eventually we had to head back into the city centre, into Reykjavik harbour as we ran out of time.
+In the distance we could see loads of birds across a huge area, so we headed towards it, and keep a good lookout in every direction for a sight of a fin or a blow that would tell us a whale was there.
+Unfortunately despite over an hour of searching, we didn’t find any cetaceans.
+Eventually, we had to head back into the city center, into Reykjavik harbor as we ran out of time.

 People also come here to see the bewitching northern lights, and we take people out to see them, again on our lovely super yacht Amelia Rose.
 If you book a whale watching tour with us you can get a Northern lights trip for 50% off!

 We, Sea Trips Reykjavik, sail every day out of -Reykjavík Old Harbour, Iceland.
 Our yacht Amelia Rose was built as a superyacht in 2003 and as such is ever so comfortable and stable.
 However the seas often change here, and people are affected differently by the movement of the oceans.
 As such we have seasickness tablets available for free at the bar.
 We also have warm blankets and ponchos around the yacht for your comfort, though the inside of the ship is very warm and snug.

 If you have any more questions about our ships or the trip please give us a call.